samsheffield/2D_Game_Design/docs/week2.md

 Try to come up with something that feels satisfying to you in combination with your simple conflict and level architecture.

 #### For this week (Week 2):
-Get your player moving around using keyboard input, set up your goal, and design a little level using placeholder sprites that help
+Get your player moving around using keyboard input, set up your goal, and design a little level using placeholder sprites.

 #### Important:
 You are not expected to use anything more complex than what we do in class over the next two weeks. __Please do not begin searching around online for code to use for this exercise.__ You will almost certainly end up confusing things and in a frustrating place.